 The Centurion Lounge in San Francisco

 You’ll also receive a Priority Pass lounge membership, valued at $531 per year, for you, an additional card member, and a guest travelling with you.
-You and an eligible guest are also able to get free food and drinks ($36 per person off the total bill) every time you dine at the eateries added to the network at Sydney, Melbourne and Brisbane Airports.

 The Plaza Premium Lounge in Melbourne